cardinalcss/cardinalcss/README.md

 **Bower**

-Run the following commands from your terminal:
+To install Cardinal with [Bower](http://bower.io/), run the following command(s) from your terminal:

 ```
 cd your-project-directory